freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 340.1

-That gives me an idea :smiley: You can help me make a database of characters from the Mario video games.
-That sounds like fun.
-I think it's best to start from scratch for this.
+That gives me an idea :smiley: You can make a database of Mario video game characters.
+You should start from scratch for it.
 Why don't you delete the record you just entered.
 Here's an example of how to delete a row:

 ```sql
 DELETE FROM table_name WHERE condition;